openSUSE/obs-service-replace_using_package_version/README.md

 In case the `mariadb` rpm package is not found within the build environment it will also try to fecth the version from a `mariadb.obsinfo` file if any.
-If no version can be determined the service fails.
+The service fails if no version can be determined.

 `*.obsinfo` files are metadata files produced by the `obs_scm` service, which is essentially used to retrieve sources from source repositories.
 This can be